 - Intervention with the criminal justice and child welfare systems

-Our children’s and adolescent services are based on prevention and treatment models, and designed to help youth who, while not yet dependent on drugs or alcohol, are at high risk for future substance abuse problems due to their current negative behaviors.
+Our children’s and adolescent services are based on prevention and treatment models, and designed to help youth who, while not yet dependent on drugs or alcohol, are at high risk for future substance misuse problems due to their current negative behaviors.
 Our adult services focus on clients for whom chemical dependency has already taken control of their lives.

 Although these programs are grouped into specific age ranges, we recognize that individual circumstances are more important than age in determining the proper course of action.
 Evaluation and monitoring are important aspects of our youth programs, and we work to ensure that our younger members are referred to the program that best fits their specific needs.